Orbital altermagnetism on the kagome lattice and possible application to $A$V$_3$Sb$_5$: Introduction

 The formal definition provides a straightforward blueprint for constructing AM states: on non-Bravais lattices with an even number of sublattices not related by inversion, place magnetic moments pointing up on half the sublattices and down on the other half \cite{Schiff2024,Smolyanyuk2024}.
 This applies to materials like CrSb \cite{Reimers2023,Ding2024,Yang2025,Li2024} and MnTe \cite{Amin2024,Krempasky2024,Lee2023,Osumi2023}, where sublattices are related by a screw rotation, and to the AM candidate KMnF$_3$ \cite{naka2025altermagnetic}, with four sublattices related by a glide plane.
 Crucially, this suggests AM cannot form in crystals with an odd number of magnetic sublattices, as a collinear compensated state would be impossible.
 A potential workaround involves non-collinear configurations, like the $120^\circ$ phase of Mn$_3$Sn \cite{sticht1989non}.
 However, this phase exhibits non-collinear spin-textured band dispersions rather than bands spin-polarized along the same axis across the Brillouin zone \cite{Liu2024,Fang2024,Song2024}.

 In this paper, we show that nodal collinear AM-like states exist in crystals with an odd number of sublattices when non-uniform collinear magnetic configurations are allowed -- that is, when the magnetic moment amplitudes vary across sublattices.
 Consider, for example, the kagome lattice shown in Fig. \ref{fig:lattice}(a).
 Placing an up moment on sublattice 1, a down moment on sublattice 3, and zero moment on sublattice 2 yields a $d$-wave AM state.
 While less common than uniform configurations, non-uniform magnetic states are well known in correlated systems \cite{Lorenzana2008,Nandkishore2012,Fernandes2016}.
 Experimentally, a collinear magnetic state in which half the magnetic sites have zero magnetization was observed in hole-doped iron pnictides \cite{Allred2016}.
+Other examples of non-uniform magnetic states where some sites show no magnetic moments are the AM candidate Mn$_5$Si$_3$ \cite{reichlova2024observation} and the kagome AFM Fe$_4$Si$_2$Si$_7$O$_{16}$ \cite{Ling2017Striped}.
 More broadly, in multi-orbital systems, the competition between finite and zero spin states may also stabilize non-uniform states \cite{Kruger2009,Khaliullin2013}.

 Beyond spin systems, loop currents typically induce magnetic moments with varying amplitudes within the unit cell \cite{Fernandes2025}.
 Here, we show that itinerant electrons on a kagome lattice near the van Hove singularity (vHs) realize a non-uniform collinear orbital magnetic state with the symmetries of a $d$-wave AM.
 In this regime, electron-electron interactions favor competing charge-density wave (CDW) and loop-current (LC) orders at the $M=(1/2,\,1/2)$ wave-vector (Fig. \ref{fig:lattice}(b)) \cite{Park2021,Lin2021,Denner2021,christensen2021theory,JPHu2021,christensen2022toroidal,Tazai2022,Ferrari2022,Wu2023,Scammell2023,Fischer2023,SBLee2023,Ziqiang2023,HYKee2024,Ingham2025,Zhan2025}.
 Because of the anharmonic coupling between these order parameters \cite{christensen2022toroidal}, there is a wide regime in which CDW appears first, followed by LC order at lower temperature.
 In this case, since translational symmetry is already broken by CDW order, the LC phase emerges as a zero wave-vector orbital magnetic state.
+We stress that ``orbital'' here refers to the orbital motion of the electrons in the interatomic loop currents, and not to the atomic-orbital quantum numbers of the electrons.
+Such magnetic phases have also been known as flux phases or, more broadly, loop-current phases. \cite{hsu1991,varma1997,chakravarty2001,sun2008,Fernandes2025}.